Subdivision-Based Mesh Convolution Networks: Manifold40

 \section{Manifold40}

-\revise{ We employed a reconstruction algorithm~\cite{DBLP:journals/corr/abs-1802-01698} to make the models in ModelNet40 watertight.
+We employed a reconstruction algorithm~\cite{DBLP:journals/corr/abs-1802-01698} to make the models in ModelNet40 watertight.
 This method constructs an octree for the shape, extracts isosurfaces, and projects vertices onto the original shape.
 Small and isolated components are cleaned after reconstruction.
-Sometimes, we found that non-manifold vertices might exist; we split these vertices using MeshLab~\cite{DBLP:conf/egItaly/CignoniCCDGR08}.
+Sometimes, we found that non-manifold vertices may occur; we split these vertices using MeshLab~\cite{DBLP:conf/egItaly/CignoniCCDGR08}.
 Following the datasets contributed by~\cite{DBLP:journals/tog/HanockaHFGFC19}, all meshes were simplified to contain exactly 500 faces.
-Simplifying meshes also speeds the remeshing process.
-Fig.~\ref{fig:manifold40} illustrates some examples from Manifold40.}
+Simplifying meshes also speeds up the remeshing process.
+Fig.~\ref{fig:manifold40} illustrates some examples from Manifold40.

-\revise{ We found some shapes in Manifold40 to have a genus larger than 20.
+We found some shapes in Manifold40 have a genus larger than 20.
 Because the decimation process of remeshing does not change the topology of shapes, it is almost impossible to reach a base size of 48 for such shapes.
 Therefore, we chose a more tolerant strategy: the base size of most meshes is enlarged to 96, and shapes with complicated topology are decimated as little as possible.
 As a result, except for 11 training samples, the base size of all other meshes was between 96 and 192.
 We simply discarded those 11 samples when training SubdivNet.
-To avoid heavy demands on computational resources, the depth was reduced to 3 from 4. }
+To avoid heavy demands on computational resources, the depth was reduced to 3 from 4.

-\revise{ Using variable base sizes leads to variable input sizes.
-To incorporate them in a conventional batch-based training scheme, we padded meshes with empty faces to guarantee all inputs have the same size in a mini-batch.
-Because the global pooling layer after convolutions does not restrict the mesh to have a fixed number of faces, {\SubdivNet} can be trained and evaluated with variable input sizes. }
+Using variable base sizes leads to variable input sizes.
+To incorporate them in a conventional batch-based training scheme, we padded meshes with empty faces to ensure all inputs have the same size in a mini-batch.
+Because the global pooling layer after convolutions does not restrict the mesh to have a fixed number of faces, {\SubdivNet} can be trained and evaluated with variable input sizes.